Oghma-Infinium/Apostasy/README.md

 <Details>
 <summary>Changing the shader cache size:</summary>

- 1. Right-click on your desktop and select **NVIDIA Control Panel**
+ 1. Right-click on your desktop and select `NVIDIA Control Panel`,.
- 2. Navigate and click on **Manage 3D settings**.
+ 2. Navigate and click on `Manage 3D settings`.
 It is the 2nd one to the top.
- 3. Scroll down in Global Settings until you see **Shader Cache Size**
+ 3. Scroll down in Global Settings until you see **Shader Cache Size**.
  4. Double Click **Driver Default** to the right of Shader Cache Size and select **10 GB**
- 5. Click **Apply** in the bottom right hand corner.
+ 5. Click `Apply` in the bottom right hand corner.
  6. You may exit out of the application.
 ![](https://raw.githubusercontent.com/iAmMe27/Tahrovin/main/img/ShaderCache.png)